 Throughout this process, we hope to make the best use of the organization’s limited time and resources.

 Grant applications are by invitation only.
-If your organization has not received funding in the past year and would like to be considered for an invitation after review of the grant criteria and eligibility requirements below, please contact email@example.com.
+If your organization has not received funding in the past year and would like to be considered for an invitation after review of the grant criteria and eligibility requirements below, please email us at email@example.com.

 General Criteria for Evaluation